corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 `https://localhost:<port>/api/v1/swagger`

-2. Click on the button in the top right corner to log in.
+2. Click the button in the top-right corner to log in.
 Use the following usernames and passwords for each node:

 {{< table >}}
 | Planet | Username    | Password   |